Registration Appeal for Late Refunds and Withdrawals

 What is NOT an appropriate appeal for the Appeals Committee?

 - Medical circumstances are NOT eligible for tuition refunds or credits.

 - Students with medical circumstances will need to submit a Medical Withdrawal Appeal.
 A Medical Withdrawal is a withdrawal from a failed course (‘F’ Grade) due to medical / psychological illness and does not provide a tuition refund or credit.
-Contact Health and Psychological Services at 847.925.6268, Room A364, to determine if you meet the criteria for a medical withdrawal.
+If you have questions about the Medical Withdrawal process please contact the Student Affairs Office at 847.925.6846.

 - Change in work schedule and/or work-related issues.